Waves of people still leaving Islamic State's last Syrian enclave

 Islamic State suffered its major military defeats in 2017 when it was driven from the Iraqi city of Mosul and its Syrian headquarters at Raqqa by local forces supported by a U.S.-led international coalition.

+“What we are seeing now is not the surrender of ISIS as an organization,” he told a hearing of the U.S. House of Representatives Armed Services Committee.

+Rather, he said, it was the group’s “calculated decision to preserve the safety of their families and preservation of their capabilities by taking their chances in camps for internally displaced persons and going to ground in remote areas and waiting for the right time to resurge”.

-Reporting by Rodi Said and Tom Perry; Writing by Tom Perry and Lisa Barrington; Editing by Raissa Kasolowsky and Frances Kerry
+Reporting by Rodi Said and Tom Perry; Additional reporting by Idrees Ali and Phil Stewart; Writing by Tom Perry and Lisa Barrington; Editing by Raissa Kasolowsky and Frances Kerry